-Although aftermarket accessories may fit on your vehicle, they may not meet factory specifications, and could adversely affect your vehicle's handling and stability (see "Modifications" on page 172 for additional information).
+Although non-Honda accessories may fit on your vehicle, they may not meet factory specifications, and could adversely affect your vehicle's handling and stability (see next page for additional information).

-Improper accessories or modifications can affect your vehicle's handling, stability, and performance, and cause a crash in which you can be hurt or killed
+Improper accessories or modifications can affect your vehicle's handling, stability, and performance, and cause a crash in which you can be hurt or killed.

-Follow all instructions in this owner's manual regarding accessories and modifications
+Follow all instructions in this owner's manual regarding accessories and modifications.

-When properly installed, cellular phones, alarms, two-way radios, and low-powered audio systems should not interfere with your vehicle's computer controlled systems, such as the SRS and anti-lock brake system.
+When properly installed, cellular phones, alarms, two-way radios, and low-powered audio systems should not interfere with your vehicle's computer controlled systems, such as your airbags and anti-lock brakes.
 Before installing any accessory:

-- Make sure the accessory does not obscure any lights, or interfere with proper vehicle operation or performance. - Be sure electronic accessories do not overload electrical circuits (see page 265) or interfere with proper operation. - Have the installer contact your Honda dealer for assistance before installing any electronic accessory.
+- Make sure the accessory does not obscure any lights, or interfere with proper vehicle operation or performance. - Be sure electronic accessories do not overload electrical circuits (see page 257) or interfere with proper operation. - Before installing any electronic accessory, have the installer contact your dealer for assistance.
+If possible, have your dealer inspect the final installation. - Do not install accessories on the side pillars or across the rear windows.
+In these areas, accessories may interfere with proper operation of the side curtain airbags.